ChristopheMoreau/FiNE/README.md

 - Minor bug fixes if multiples jobs runs on a tractor blade on the same frame at the same time.

 **v3.31**
-- You can now spool Intel & Nvidia denoiser job on Tractor.
+- Tractor spool available for Intel & Nvidia denoiser..
 (More options will be available if needed)
 - Temporary files in the /temp folder are now deleted after each frame. (not at the end of the sequence)
 - Albedo and Normal aov will be merge with the filtered image if they are present in the original unfiltered image.